evhub/coconut/DOCS.md

 30
 ```

 Note that the way that Coconut integrates with `xonsh`, `@(<code>)` syntax will only work with Python code, not Coconut code.

-In all other situations, however, Coconut code is supported wherever you would normally use Python code.
+Additionally, Coconut will only compile individual commands—Coconut will not touch the `.xonshrc` or any other `.xsh` files.

 ## Operators